 Lastly, as of v2017.2, slated for release at the end of October, users will have the option to load report output incrementally rather than all at once.
 Not only is this feature helpful in the designing of very large reports, it is also a means of preventing users from overloading the database as they explore data in ExpressView.
 Incremental loading limits the query to a subset of the total rows so that the user can assess the report’s design without waiting for the full execution.
 Aggregate calculations will necessarily reflect the sample data rather than all data qualifying for the report, but this is sufficient for checking the validity of a formula or function.

 It’s important to remember that no matter how much you work to optimize performance from a data perspective, execution times will vary.
 Longer times, while not as long as they may otherwise have been, will nevertheless stand out as “long” to end users.
 For this reason, we’ll cover managing user expectations in a future installment of the Performance & Scaling series.
-In the meantime, if you have questions regarding any of the principles or methods above, let us know in the comments.
+In the meantime, if you have questions regarding any of the above principles or deployment in general, let us know in the comments.